redox-os/book/src/porting-applications.md

 ##### Non-adapted scripts

-You need to use these scripts for scripts not adapted for packaging, you need to add shebangs, rename the file to remove the script extension (`.py`) and mark as executable (`chmod a+x`).
+You need to use the following script examples for scripts not adapted for packaging, you need to add shebangs, rename the file to remove the script extension (`.py`) and mark as executable (`chmod a+x`).

 (Some programs and libraries need more configuration to work)